RTEMS/rtems-docs/user/tools/tester.rst

 your target.

 Before running all the tests it is a good idea to run the ``hello`` test.
-The ``hello`` test is an RTEMS version of the classic "Hello World" example and running it shows you have a working tool chain and build of RTEMS ready to run the tests.
+The ``hello`` test is an RTEMS version of the classic Hello World example and running it shows you have a working tool chain and build of RTEMS ready to run the tests.
 Using the run with the ERC32 BSP the command is: